 Try it for yourself.
-If you’ve ever been aware of the things you say that are self-defeating, or feel negative, try changing them to positive statements.
+If you’ve ever been aware of the things you say that are self-defeating or feel negative, try changing them to positive statements.
 Think like Thomas Edison who is said to have tried to create the incandescent light bulb over 10,000 times before he got it to work.
 Each effort was one step closer to success.

 Make positive statements about your progress, and each time it was not perfect, is one more step toward the perfect result.
 Love yourself, rather than beating yourself up.
 Life is too short to go around berating yourself.
 Life is meant to be enjoyable, so help make it more enjoyable by making positive statements of affirmation.

 I am getting so much better at catching myself when I say negative things that I no longer want to say.
 For example, we have a vendor who helps us find new clients who called me the other day and suggested two potential clients that he is working on to get us an appointment with.
-My business partner and I have had personal history with both of those potential clients, so I said to the vendor, “I don’t hold much hope in these two prospects, but I am willing to talk.”
+My business partner and I have had a personal history with both of those potential clients, so I said to the vendor, “I don’t hold much hope in these two prospects, but I am willing to talk."
 After we hung up and I thought about that, which is a true enough statement, I realized that I was sabotaging the potential appointments before they even had a chance at being made.
-I immediate restated to myself that I would love nothing more than to be of service to these two great companies.
+I immediately restated to myself that I would love nothing more than to be of service to these two great companies.